vaterlaus/django_cassandra_backend/README.txt

   suggested on the Django-nonrel web site, which got my further, but I still get an error in some Django template code that tries to render a change list (I think).
   I still need to track down what's going on there.
-- In some cases there's a unit test failure in the test_count test at line 269.
-I'm suspicious that this is due to the secondary index support in Cassandra, but I haven't investigated it enough to be sure of that yet.
 - There's a reported issues with using unicode strings.
 At this point it's still unclear whether this is a problem in the Django backend or in the Python Thrift bindings to Cassandra.
 I've think I've fixed all of the obvious